 Provide Building Security

-A new concept design for security at the Federal Triangle in Washington, DC beautifies the sidewalk by incorporating barriers into garden walls.
+(Left) A new concept design for security at the Federal Triangle in Washington, DC beautifies the sidewalk by incorporating barriers into garden walls.
 This inviting landscape includes new amenities such as benches and sculptural features.

 General building security involves technical, physical, and operational solutions with appropriate redundancies.
 Before security measures are designed, a threat/vulnerability assessment and risk analysis should be conducted to determine the potential threats and acceptable levels of risk.
 In regards to historic preservation, wherever possible: